The Free Will Spectrum: From Determinism to Autonomy

 A Single Choice Across the Free Will Spectrum

-To better understand how free will manifests across the spectrum, let’s consider the example of a person deciding whether to attend college.
+To better understand how free will manifests across this continuum, let’s take a real-life example of a person deciding whether to attend college.
 This scenario allows us to explore how the same decision can take on different meanings depending on the philosophical perspective of free will.

 Table showing examples of a decision to attend college across the Free Will Spectrum, illustrating viewpoints: Hard Determinism, Illusion of Free Will, Compatibilism, Agent-Causation, and Libertarian Free Will.